tapis-project/documentation/source/technical/authentication.rst

 OAuth Clients
 ^^^^^^^^^^^^^

-In order to use the more advanced OAuth2 flows, including any use of the authorization code grant type and to generate refresh tokens with the password grant type, you must generate an OAuth2 *client*.
+In order to use the more advanced OAuth2 flows, including any use of the authorization code grant type, the implicit grant type, and to generate refresh tokens with the password grant type, you must generate an OAuth2 *client*.
 Clients in OAuth2 represent applications (for example, a web or mobile application) that will interact with the OAuth2 server to generate tokens on behalf of one or more users.
 Clients are created and managed using the ``/v3/oauth2/clients`` endpoints.